gregg-miskelly/MIEngine-wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio.md

 ##### Transferring file
 Obviously there any many options to transfer files between Windows and Linux.
 This document will not try and list all of them, but for those just trying to kick the tires, here are a few commands you might find useful:

-Connect to a Windows share from Linux:
+Connect to a Windows share from Ubuntu:

     sudo apt-get install cifs-utils
     sudo mkdir /mnt/myshare